usdoj-crt/crt-portal/README.md

 If there is a false positive you can add `# nosec` at the end of the line that is triggering the error.
 Please also add a comment that explains why that line is a false positive.

-You can check for style issues by running flake8:
+You can check for Python style issues by running flake8:

     docker-compose run web flake8

 If you have a a reason why a line of code shouldn't apply flake8 you can add `# noqa`, but try to use that sparingly.

+You can check for JS style issues by running Prettier:

+    prettier --check "crt_portal/static/js/*.js"

+Prettier can automatically fix JS style issues for you:

+    prettier --write "crt_portal/static/js/*.js"

 ## Browser targeting